gridbugs/dotfiles/README.FreeBSD.md

 esac
 ```

+For reasons I don't yet understand, this doesn't work after a fresh boot until
+I restart devd with `sudo /etc/rc.d/devd restart`.
+Also interestingly, if I restart
+devd with `service` the brightness controls still don't work.
+Needs more investigation.

 We need to tell the kernel to load the `acpi_ibm` module when it starts.
 Add the following to /boot/loader.conf:
 ```
 # /boot/loader.conf